Ruth Bolton ... helping deliver quality and great taste to your food led business

 Maybe you have just run out of steam or need a fresh pair of eyes.
-Or need some helpful and constructive feedback on where your business can improve.
+Or need some helpful and constructive feedback on how your business can improve and thrive.

 I can work flexibly and provide either practical help or just the tools and knowledge to do it yourself.